mkozjak/node-telnet-client/README.md

 * `pageSeparator`: The pattern used (and removed from final output) for breaking the number of lines on output.
 Defaults to '---- More'.
 * `negotiationMandatory`: Disable telnet negotiations if needed.
 Can be used with 'send' when telnet specification is not needed.
 Telnet client will then basically act like a simple TCP client.
 Defaults to true.
+* `execTimeout`: A timeout used to wait for a server reply when the 'exec' method is used.
+Defaults to 2000 (ms).
 * `sendTimeout`: A timeout used to wait for a server reply when the 'send' method is used.
 Defaults to 2000 (ms).
 * `debug`: Enable/disable debug logs on console.
 Defaults to false.